 If you feel that your pet has a behavioural problem, please do not hesitate to contact the practice and speak to a veterinary nurse for advice, or to bring it up with the veterinary surgeon during a consultation.
 Even if you think it is the smallest thing, it is worth asking about.
 In some cases our veterinary nurses may be able to advise you on the best course of action to help solve problems, however, more serious problems may require a referral to a qualified pet behaviourist.

-It is essential that those practising as Pet Behaviour Counsellors or Behaviourists should have a degree in either Animal Behaviour or Human Psychology and that they are a Certified Clinical Animal Behaviourist (CCAB).
-We recommend Pets in Practise or that you look for a pet behaviourist and behavioural advice by visiting the following links.
+It is essential that those practising as Pet Behaviour Counsellors or Behaviourists should have a degree in either Animal Behaviour and that they are a Certified Clinical Animal Behaviourist (CCAB).
+We recommend that you look for a pet behaviourist and behavioural advice by visiting the following links.